lucabruzzone/lucabruzzone/README.md

 As a developer, my commitment is to transform ideas 💡 into impactful digital realities.
 My experience in development allows me to tackle significant challenges in both frontend and backend areas, achieving the design and development of efficient web solutions 🛠 and exceptional user experiences.
 Passionate about analytical and effective work 🧠, I always spread proactivity throughout my team 🤝.

-If you are seeking a developer with this profile, feel free to reach out.
+If you are looking for a developer with this profile, feel free to reach out.
 You can contact me through the following channels:

 📩: luca.bruzzone95@gmail.com
 <br/>